Lona Warren: Career

-While at the Codwell Academy she met Raúl Sánchez Reynoso, the director of the Santa Paula Serenaders orchestra and he hired her as a singer.
+While at the Codwell Academy, she met Raúl Sánchez Reynoso, the director of the Santa Paula Serenaders orchestra, who hired her as a singer.
 Her first appearance was 15 November 1942 and she was an immediate success.

 She adopted a stage name at Sánchez Reynoso's suggestion and chose Lona Warren.
-There is more than one account of why she selected this name.
-She has said she chose 'Lona' from the writer Lona O'Day but also that the name was inspired by her cousin, the boxer Amílcar Brusa, saying that canvas (lona in Spanish) was the characteristic feature of boxing.
-She said that the surname Warren came from the composer and lyricist partnership Harry Warren and Mack Gordon.
-During her career she was given the pseudonym "Lady Crooner".
+Multiple accounts tell of why she selected this name.
+She has said she chose 'Lona' from the writer Lona O'Day but also that the name was inspired by her cousin, boxer Amílcar Brusa, saying that canvas (lona in Spanish) was the characteristic feature of boxing.
+She said that the surname Warren was inspired by the partnership of composers and lyricists Harry Warren and Mack Gordon.
+During her career, she was given the pseudonym "Lady Crooner".

-By 1943 she had performed with Joe Ríspoli in Cuatro Reyes y una Reina, Don Dean and appeared on Radio Belgrano with big band leader Raúl Marengo.
+By 1943, she had performed with Joe Ríspoli in Cuatro Reyes y una Reina, Don Dean and appeared on Radio Belgrano with big band leader Raúl Marengo.
 In 1946 she joined the third formation of the Cotton Pickers band.
 She then worked for three years with Eduardo Ferri and then as a soloist at the Violin Bar, a Hungarian venue directed by the violinist Sandor.
 Between 1946 and 1947 she sang with Héctor Lomuto's orchestra.

 In 1946, Cotton Pickers 2 was re-formed under Ahmed Ratip, with whom she performed and recorded until 1950.
-From 1947 until the 1950s she made about fifteen records with them.
-She appeared on radio in 1950, on the programme Radio The World with music conducted by Pierre Maffeu.
+From 1947 until the 1950s, she made about fifteen records with them.
+In 1950 she appeared on the programme Radio The World with music conducted by Pierre Maffeu.
 In 1951, she appeared as a soloist on an RCA Victor recording with an orchestra led by Vieri Fidanzini where she sang Hombre al que amo.
 She also appeared on the cover of Radio Film magazine.
 In 1951 she joined the roster of soloists on Radio Belgrano, performing with house orchestras led by Raúl Bianchi and Dante Amicarelli.